cdfoundation/foundation/CDF Slack Guidelines.md

 Unacceptable behavior from any community member will not be tolerated.

-If a community member engages in unacceptable behavior, CDF staff may take any action deemed appropriate, up to and including a warning or temporary 30 day ban, along with a permanent ban for repeated violation of these guidelines.
+If a community member engages in unacceptable behavior, CDF staff may take any action deemed appropriate, up to and including a warning, removal of a message on channels, or temporary 30 day ban, along with a permanent ban for repeated violation of these guidelines.